brettmillerb/Pester-Wiki/Invoke-Pester.md

 DESCRIPTION
 ------------
-Upon calling Invoke-Pester.
-All files that have a name containing `.Tests.` will have the tests defined in their Describe blocks executed.
+Upon calling Invoke-Pester, all files that have a name containing `.Tests.` will have the tests defined in their Describe blocks executed.
 Invoke-Pester begins at the location of relative_path and runs recursively through each sub directory looking for